Code-Institute-Submissions/Milestoneprojectone-2/README.md

 * Contact form with send button.
  * Icons with links to social media.
  * Contact information in the footer.
-  * Gallery o Easy structure o Responsive site that works in differens sizes.
+  * Gallery and a Easy structure and Responsive site that works in differens sizes.

  ###### Features that will be implemented in the future:
  * More pictures in the gallery.